VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 A Tag-In option is available in the Tag Team Rules menu.
 When enabled, it allows character tag-ins in 3v3 Tag Team mode.
 This means that you can change characters during the match if your active character is currently in a state that allows swapping.
 The Tag-In mechanic is based on Pyra/Mythra’s [Swap](https://www.ssbwiki.com/Swap).

-## Partner Assist: Squad Strike Tag-Team 3v3
+## Squad Strike Tag-Team: Assists

-An option is now available in the rules to enable Partner Assists.
+An option is now available in the rules to enable Assists.

-In Tag-Team 3v3, the standby characters on your Tag-Team team are the Partners.
-When called, the partner appears and performs their Partner Assist move, then leaves the screen.
+In Tag-Team 3v3, the standby characters on your Tag-Team team can be called to perform an Assist move.
+When called, the character appears and performs their Assist move, then leaves the screen.
 Each Playable Fighter has a specified Assist Move, which is typically one of their Special Moves.

-Partner Assist can only be used when the currently controlled character is in a state that allows for it.
+An Assist can only be called when the currently controlled character is in a state that allows for it.
 An assist cannot be called while in hitstun, hitlag (victim), shieldstun, shieldlag, in a helpless state, while grabbing a foe or while being grabbed.
 There must also be stage or a platform (something to stand on) directly below the active character to be able to call an assists, and the character must be within a certain distance of that ground if in the air when calling the assist.

-When called, if the active character is grounded, the Partner will appear slightly in front or behind the active character facing towards the foe, and use their assist move.
-If the active character is not grounded when the partner is called, the Partner will appear below the active character.
+When called, if the active character is grounded, the assisting character will appear slightly in front or behind the active character facing towards the foe, and use their assist move.
+If the active character is not grounded when the assist is called, the assisting character will appear below the active character.

-If the Up direction is being held while the partner is called and there is a platform above the active character, the partner will instead appear at that platform.
+If the Up direction is being held while the assist is called and there is a platform above the active character, the assisting character will instead appear at that platform.

-If the partner is hit while performing the assist move, the partner will leave the screen once they get out of hitstun.
+If the assisting character is hit while performing the assist move, they will leave the screen once they get out of hitstun.

-While the partner is on the field, opponents in Shieldstun or Shieldlag will have grab-immunity.
+While the assisting character is on the field, opponents in Shieldstun or Shieldlag will have grab-immunity.

-Partners can only be called when they are "ready" and will go on cooldown once they leave the screen (or when the foe leaves hitstun/blockstun, whichever is later).
+Assists can only be called when they are "ready" and will go on cooldown once the assisting character leaves the screen (or when the foe leaves hitstun/blockstun, whichever is later).
 Each assist move has a specified cooldown period.
-If a Partner is hit while performing the Partner Assist, the cooldown period is increased by 5 seconds.
+If an assisting character is hit while performing the Assist, the cooldown period is increased by 5 seconds.

 A player cannot Tag-In to a standy character that is on cooldown.

-## Partner Assist: 1v1

-1v1 also supports Partner Assists.
-As indicated in the Battle Assets - Partners section, each Playable Fighter has been assigned a specific Partner that can be called.
-Each assigned partner has two possible Partner Assist moves.
-The first option is used by pressing Partner Assist 1.
-The second option is used by pressing Partner Assist 2.

 ## Smash Meter Updates